duderstadt-lab/mars-docs/examples/fret.md

 Table 1: Overview of the three different archives that are created in this step of the analysis: the FRET archive, Acceptor Only (AO) archive and Donor Only (DO) archive.
 The first row of the table shows a representable molecule for the category, the second row explains what information needs to be extracted from this category of molecules, the third row the corresponding parameter names and the final row describes the analysis procedure that needs to be followed in Mars.
 </div>

--> Make figures to illustrate what DO, AO and FRET situations would look like

 ##### Tag and Merge the Archives
 To make the downstream processing procedure easier the next step is to tag the created archives accordingly and merge them to form one big archive.
 Use the tag function in the metadata tab to assign the tags 'FRET', 'AO' & 'DO' accordingly and save the archives in the same folder.
 Next select the merge archives tool (Plugins>Mars>Molecule>Merge Archive) and select the folder.
 When the command is finished a merged archive is created that can be found in the selected folder.
 Open the archive.